Horyuji Temple Yumedono incense holder by Rakusai Onishi

 Tea ceremonies during the Spring and Autumn Opening Period (April and November)

-Memorial service for Prince Shotoku (February 22nd of the lunar calendar)
+Memorial service for Prince Shotoku (February 22nd, lunar calendar)

-A celebratory event to pray for "eight-way enlightenment" associated with the Octagonal Hall
+A celebratory ceremony to pray for "eight-sided enlightenment" associated with the octagonal hall

-Yumedono incense containers have been used in such places and have been prized as tools symbolizing Buddhist virtue, harmony, and harmonious achievement .
+Yumedono incense containers have been used in various places, and have been prized as tools symbolizing Buddhist virtue, harmony, and harmonious achievement .

 5. Combination examples

-Following on from his motto of "Putting the history and prayers of Nara into tea ceremony pottery in the palm of his hand," Onishi Rakusai has chosen the Yumedono Hall, associated with Prince Shotoku, as his motif this time, following on from his designs for the East Pagoda of Yakushiji Temple and the deer incense container.
-He has harmonised the simple warmth of the Akahada clay with the quiet luster of the pale celadon glaze, achieving both the rigour of an architectural sculpture and the delicateness that can be enjoyed in the palm of your hand .
+Following on from his motto of "Putting the history and prayers of Nara into tea ceremony pottery in the palm of his hand," Onishi Rakusai has chosen the Yumedono Hall, associated with Prince Shotoku , as his motif for this piece, following on from his work on the East Pagoda of Yakushiji Temple and Deer Incense Container.
+He has harmonised the simple warmth of the Akahada clay with the quiet luster of the pale celadon glaze, achieving both the rigour of architectural sculpture and a delicateness that can be enjoyed in the palm of one's hand .

 7. Summary